-- Dean of Students
+- Chief Student Development Officer

-- Assistant Dean of Students
+- Assistant Vice President for Student Life and Athletics

 - Director of Communications

 - Director of Facilities

-The Point Security Office works closely with local law enforcement agencies and other First Responders Departments.
+The Point Security Office works closely with local law enforcement agencies and other First Responders.
 These departments will notify the Chief of Security or another Point University official(s) if a threat or hazard poses an immediate danger to Point University Community.